develodesign/magento-gitpod/README.md

 # magento-gitpod

 This repository is an example configuration for setting up Magento 2 as a development envrionment on Gitpod.
+The goal is to have a simple way of creating enviromnets ready for development, that begin quickly and require no further input.

 ### Road Map
 - [x] Run Magento fully installed on load